keepgoing1995/covid-policy-tracker/documentation/index_methodology.md

 ## Calculating sub-index scores for each indicator

 All of the indices use ordinal indicators where policies a ranked on a simple numerical scale.
 The project also records five non-ordinal indicators – E3, E4, H4, H5 and M1 – but these are not used in our index calculations.
+As of August 2021, E3, E4, and H4 will no longer be updated.
+The data remains present in the CSV files.

 Some indicators – C1-C7, E1, H1, H6 and H7 – have an additional binary flag variable that can be either 0 or 1.
 For C1-C7, H1 and H6 this corresponds to the geographic scope of the policy.
 For E1, this flag variable corresponds to the sectoral scope of income support.
 For H7, this flag variable corresponds to whether the individual or government is funding the vaccination.